arxignis/moat/docs/PROXY_PROTOCOL.md

 ### Forwarded Header

-When PROXY protocol is enabled and client information is available, moat automatically adds the `Forwarded` HTTP header as specified in [RFC 7239](https://tools.ietf.org/html/rfc7239):
+When PROXY protocol is enabled and client information is available, synapse automatically adds the `Forwarded` HTTP header as specified in [RFC 7239](https://tools.ietf.org/html/rfc7239):

 ```
 Forwarded: for=192.168.1.1